 Keep scrolling to see what your breakout locations are saying about your health!

 1) Above the Brows

 According to Chinese medicine, the area above your brows is linked to your gallbladder and liver.
 If you’re getting breakouts there, try eating less processed or junk food and reduce the amount of fat in your diet.

 “Chinese medicine is really big on left and right,” Hsu tells us.
 If you’re breaking out on the left side of your face, he recommends eating what Chinese medicine practitioners refer to as “cooling foods”—think winter melon, cucumber, and the like.
-The left cheek is more connected to your liver, which Hsu says is the weakest between one to five p.m. in the afternoon.
+The left cheek is more connected to your liver, which Hsu says is the weakest between 1 and 5 p.m. in the afternoon.
 “If you’re having a breakout on your left cheek, try to avoid any strenuous work during that time of day,” he says.

 Hsu says the right side cheek is more connected to your lungs.
 He recommends doing aerobic and breathing exercises early in the morning to strengthen your lungs.
 The right cheek is also more sugar-focused.
 “If you’re breaking out on your right cheek, I would recommend cutting back on junk food and sugar, as well as wine, taro, and seafood,” Hsu says.

 6) Mouth Area

 If you suffer from breakouts around your mouth area, once again, your diet could be to blame.
 The area around your mouth is associated with your digestive organs, like your intestines and liver.
 Hsu recommends cutting back on spicy foods and fried foods, while eating more fibre, fruits, and veggies.